garimangangwani/dummy_vfs/README.md

-# Dummy VFS - Virtual File System
+# Dummy VFS - Virtual File System (for UNIX-like envs)

 **Welcome to the Dummy VFS!** This virtual file system is a basic implementation of a file and directory management system with simple functionalities.
 It allows you to create, delete, list files and directories, and perform read and write operations on files.